Low-brow clipboard integration with remote X

 Namely, this won’t work as desired without the “&> /dev/null” bit.

 It will work, except without returning to the prompt.
 It just hangs.
-This comes down to the way that selections work in X: the program the selected content came from must grab that selection and then answer requests to paste it – no program, no paste.
-So the only way xclip can work is to stick around as a background process after putting something on the clipboard – until something else is copied, then it can exit.
-And because xclip doesn’t close stdout and stderr, ssh won’t know to quit any sooner than that, so it sits there waiting.
-To create a compound command that immediately returns to the prompt after shipping over the local clipboard contents, it is therefore necessary to close stdout and stderr on xclip explicitly.
+This comes down to the way that selections work in X: the program in which content was selected registers itself to answer requests to paste that selection and must then answer them – so no running program, no paste.
+So the only way xclip can work is to stick around as a background process after taking control the clipboard – until something else is copied, at which point it can exit.
+And because xclip doesn’t close stdout and stderr, ssh won’t know to quit any sooner than that, and so it sits there waiting.
+To create a compound command that immediately returns to the prompt after shipping the local clipboard contents over, it is therefore necessary to close stdout and stderr on xclip explicitly.

 With that, I have a solution I can happily live with.2